NoneShen/Poly-document/new_chain/side_chain/contracts.md

     }

 /*
- *  @notice                       Dynamically invoke the targeting contract, and trigger executation of cross chain tx on Ethereum side
+ *  @notice                       Dynamically invoke the target contract, and trigger executation of cross chain tx on Ethereum side
- *  @param _toContract            The targeting contract that will be invoked by the Ethereum Cross Chain Manager contract
+ *  @param _toContract            The target contract that will be invoked by the Ethereum Cross Chain Manager contract
- *  @param _method                At which method will be invoked within the targeting contract
+ *  @param _method                At which method will be invoked within the target contract
- *  @param _args                  The parameter that will be passed into the targeting contract
+ *  @param _args                  The parameter that will be passed into the target contract
  *  @param _fromContractAddr      From chain smart contract address
  *  @param _fromChainId           Indicate from which chain current cross chain tx comes
  *  @return                       true or false
 */
     function _executeCrossChainTx(address _toContract, bytes memory _method, bytes memory _args, bytes memory _fromContractAddr, uint64 _fromChainId) internal returns (bool){
-        // Ensure the targeting contract gonna be invoked is indeed a contract rather than a normal account address require(Utils.isContract(_toContract), "The passed in address is not a contract!");
+        // Ensure the target contract gonna be invoked is indeed a contract rather than a normal account address require(Utils.isContract(_toContract), "The passed in address is not a contract!");
         bytes memory returnData;
         bool success;